With the creamy texture of risotto but a much faster cook time and an easier method, this Orzotto with peas is a favorite quick family dinner.

 Orzotto

 I make a lot of pasta dishes, and this is a favorite because it feels fancy even though it’s incredibly easy to make in one pot.
-It’s a great weeknight dinner, easy for 1-year-olds or older babies to eat as a finger food, and simple to dress up and share with company on a holiday, too.
+It’s a great weeknight dinner, easy for 1-year-old meals or older babies to eat as a finger food for babies, and simple to dress up and share with company on a holiday, too.

 We usually enjoy it as a vegetarian main dish, but you can also serve it alongside dishes including Chicken Tenders, Caesar Salad, Turkey Meatballs, or Fish Sticks.